Feature Screenplay · Northwest Coast · 1862

 Saved by the Wild Woman of the Woods, Neshekai grows up on the fringe of her world: no clan, no crest, no place to belong.
 Armed with a Soul Catcher — an ancient shamanic relic used to find lost souls and bring them home — she carries a power she barely understands.

 When a ceremony goes wrong and a chief's son dies, Neshekai is blamed and cast out.
-On the run, she meets a rogue shaman who warns her: someone is trapping souls, spreading sickness, and threatening to erase their people forever.
+On the run, she encounters Zugwa — a shaman, the last keeper of the old ways, half-mad and magnificent, who has watched everything his people know disappear and is desperate for someone to carry it forward.
+He warns her: someone is trapping souls, spreading sickness, threatening to erase their world forever.
 To stop it, she must find the White Eagle — the medicine that could save them all.

 In the tonal space of The Revenant and Killers of the Flower Moon, Wild Woman of the Woods is a mythic historical epic from the 19th-century Northwest Coast.